NCAR/RAOBget/README.md

  * python3 RAOBget.py

-The -h option gives a list of paramters you can pass to the code, like requested station id and dates.
+The -h option gives a list of parameters you can pass to the code, like requested station id and dates.

 To manually run all unittests:
 ```